Action Template Overview

 For specific details about updating a job see Performing Actions on a Job - Overview.

 - Speed.
-Action templates are used to speed up the process of adding an action to a job.
+Action templates are used to speed up the process of adding an action to a job, because all of the configuration has been pre-made, and ready to use.

 - Consistency.
-Action templates also provide a way ensuring that each action to common business practices and workflow.
+Rather than “free-forming” an update to a job, an Action Template “stamps” out a common, pre-made configuration for the update.
 When you use an action template, whatever information is stored in the template is transferred into the new action.
 When you have consistency in updating jobs via actions, it means that you can enforce workflows, get greater meaning from reports, as well as capturing all of the information that you require.
+It also allow correct validation for data entry.

 - Email response management.
 Action templates are used by the Email Manager to convert incoming email into action which is then added to an existing job.

 - Web self-service.
-Action template are used by the Web Portal to allow clients to update their jobs.
+Action templates are used by the Web Portal to allow clients and staff to update their jobs.

 How Action Templates are linked to other template types